Ashfaq03/Image-Slider/README.md

-# Image Slider Project
+# Image Slider Project - (UM internship)

 ## Overview

-This project implements an interactive **Image Slider/Carousel** using **HTML, CSS, and JavaScript**.
+This project implements an interactive **Image Slider** using **HTML, CSS, and JavaScript**.
 It demonstrates basic front-end development skills by creating a visually appealing and functional component that can display multiple images with smooth transitions.

 ## Features

 - Navigate through images using **Next** and **Previous** buttons.
 - **Automatic slideshow** that transitions every 3 seconds.
+- Automatic slideshow **Pause transition** on **mouse hover**
 - Can navigate through **thumbnails** and **indicators**.
 - Fully **responsive design** that works well on both desktop and mobile devices.